Llandovery: Buildings

 The town has a theatre (Llandovery Theatre), a heritage centre, a private school (Llandovery College) and a tourist information and heritage centre, which houses exhibitions on the Tonn Press, the area's droving history, and the 19th-century geologist Sir Roderick Impey Murchison, whose work here resulted in the name "Llandovery" being given to rocks of a certain age across the world.
 The Llandovery epoch is the earliest in the Silurian period of geological time.

 In the small central market place stands Llandovery Town Hall (1857–1858) by the architect Richard Kyke Penson.
 This was designed in the Italianate style with a courtroom over an open market.
 Behind are police cells with iron grilles; entry to the old courtroom (now a library) is via a door on the ground floor of the tower.

-The 12th-century Grade I listed St Mary's Church in the north of the town is among the largest medieval churches in Carmarthenshire.
+There are two medieval churches in Llandovery: the 14th-century St Dingat's to the west of the town centre, and the 12th-century St Mary's on the northern outskirts of the town.
+St Dingat's is a Grade II* listed building, and one of the largest medieval churches in Carmarthenshire.
+It stands on a site which appears to have been in religious use since pre-Norman times.
+St Mary's is a Grade I listed building and was formerly the parish church for the neighbouring parish of Llanfair-ar-y-bryn, despite not being within that parish's boundaries.
+It subsequently became a chapel of ease to St Dingat's in 1883 after a new church for Llanfair-ar-y-bryn was built within the parish boundaries.

 The Memorial Chapel in Stryd y Bont was built as a memorial to the hymnist William Williams Pantycelyn.